cyberdevnet/docker-compose-actions-workflow/README.md

 [![Actions Status](https://github.com/cyberdevnet/docker-compose-actions-workflow/workflows/docker-compose-actions-workflow/badge.svg)](https://github.com/cyberdevnet/docker-compose-actions-workflow/actions)

-This is a GitHub Actions workflow example to demonstrate building and testing a multi-container stack using `docker-compose` and send a message to a Slack channel..
+This is a GitHub Actions workflow example to demonstrate building and testing a multi-container stack using `docker-compose` and send a message to a Slack channel.

 ## GitHub Actions Workflow